makersacademy/news-summary-challenge/README.md

 ### Technologies

 You'll write a single page web app.
 You'll write your code in frontend JavaScript, CSS and HTML.
-You won't use Ruby or backend JavaScript.

 **And, as is the theme for this week, you won't use any libraries or frameworks!**